BHSAI/Toxidrome/README.md

 This script runs the DMPNN using these models.
 ### SEA Script
-This folder contains a script to run the similarity ensemble approach and an excel sheet which has the list of compounds used in running the SEA script (these are the same compounds listed in the SEA pages the workbook).
+This folder contains a script to run the similarity ensemble approach on its own and an excel sheet which has the list of compounds used in running the SEA script (these are the same compounds listed in the SEA pages the workbook).

+## Toxidrome Command Line Tool

-### Running the python script
+### Setting up the anaconda enviroment
 To run the python script, you will first need Anaconda installed.
 From an Anaconda prompt, sut up a new environment using the following commands:

 `conda create -n toxidrome python=3.7`